-- interest rate of 1.39%.
-The Black-Scholes grant date fair value for these awards was \$0.56 per option which was 57% of the option exercise price. - 6.
+- 2. Salaries shown for Messrs.
+Thiessen and Peters are paid by the Company directly to HDSI.
+Mr. Thiessen who is a director of HDSI, and Mr. Peters who is the CFO of HDSI, spend the majority of their time providing services to the Company. - 3.
 The options were granted in July 2020 pursuant to the Company's share option plan.
 For compensation purposes, the Black-Scholes option valuation model has been used to determine the fair value on the date of grant using the following assumptions: expected life of 5 years, expected volatility of 94.01%, expected dividend yield of 0%, and risk-free interest rate of 0.35%.
-The Black-Scholes grant date fair value for these awards was \$1.66 per option which was 83% of the option exercise price. - In addition to the July grant, Mr. Collier was granted additional options in August 2020.
-For compensation purposes, the Black-Scholes option valuation model has been used to determine the fair value on the date of grant using the following assumptions: expected life of 5 years, expected volatility of 100.86%, expected dividend yield of 0%, and risk-free interest rate of 0.40%.
-The Black-Scholes grant date fair value for these awards was \$0.96 per option which was 48% of the option exercise price. - 7.
-Mr. Collier, who, until September 23, 2020, held the position of CEO for PLP, and Mr. Robertson, who holds the position of Senior Vice President, Corporate Affairs, for PLP, are employed and paid through a subsidiary of the Company. - 8.
-During 2020, Mr. Hodgson was employed and seconded to PLP on a full time basis from January 2018 until June 2018, Mr. Hodgson was employed through HDSI, and from July 2018 until March 1, 2021, Mr. Hodgson commenced employment through a US subsidiary of HDSI ("HDUS").
-Effective March 1, 2021 Mr. Hodgson's secondment to PLP ended and his employment through HDSI re-commenced.
-The Company paid HDSI pursuant to set rates for the services of Mr. Hodgson for the first half of 2018 and has reimbursed HDUS for the salary cost incurred in the latter half of 2018.
-Mr. Hodgson's US dollar salary cost has been translated at the annual average exchange rate for 2019 and 2018 respectively (see note 1 above). - 9.
-Mr. Collier received a bonus of US\$629,200 with respect to fiscal 2017. - 10.
-Mr. Collier received a bonus of US\$572,000 with respect to fiscal 2018, of which \$513,490 was paid in 2018.
-The balance of \$58,510 was paid in 2020. - 11.
-Mr. Collier received a bonus of US\$715,000 with respect to fiscal 2019. - 12.
-A subsidiary of the Company has a 401(k) retirement savings plan for U.S. employees whereby employees are able to contribute a portion of their pay and receive a dollar for dollar Company match up to 6% of their pay, subject to United States Internal Revenue Service limitations. - 13.
-Both Messrs.
-Collier and Mr. Hodgson received, housing, vehicle and spousal/partner allowances as their primary residences are outside of Alaska. - 14.
-Mr. Collier was paid a vacation payout on termination of his employment. - 15.
-Mr. Robertson received a salary increase retroactive to January 1, 2019. - 16.
-Mr. Robertson received a discretionary bonus of US\$70,550 with respect to the 2019 fiscal year.
+The Black-Scholes grant date fair value for these awards was \$1.66 per option which was 83% of the option exercise price. - 4.
+The options were granted in August 2022 pursuant to the Company's share option plan.
+For compensation purposes, the Black-Scholes option valuation model has been used to determine the fair value on the date of grant using the following assumptions: expected life of 5 years, expected volatility of 99.98%, expected dividend yield of 0%, and risk-free interest rate of 3.06%.
+The Black-Scholes grant date fair value for these awards was \$0.297 per option which was 72% of the option exercise price. - 5.
+Mr. Shively, who has held the position of CEO for PLP since September 2020, and Mr. Fueg, who held the position of Senior Vice President for PLP, are employed and paid through a subsidiary of the Company. - 6.
+Mr. Hodgson has been the Vice President Engineering for the Company since 2005.
+From July 2018, Mr. Hodgson was employed through a US subsidiary of HDSI ("HDUS") and provided services to PLP as Senior Vice President Engineering & Project Director until the end of February 2021.
+The Company reimbursed HDUS for the salary cost incurred and has since March 1, 2021, paid HDSI pursuant to set rates for the services of Mr. Hodgson.
+Mr. Hodgson's US dollar salary cost has been translated at the annual average exchange rate for the respective years (see note 1 above).
+The numbers reflected in the table are amounts paid directly to Mr. Hodgson. - 7.
+A subsidiary of the Company has a 401(k) retirement savings plan for U.S. employees whereby employees are able to contribute a portion of their pay and receive a dollar for dollar Company match up to 6% of their pay, subject to United States Internal Revenue Service limitations. - 8.
+Until the end of February 2021, Mr. Hodgson received, housing, vehicle and spousal/partner allowances as his primary residence was outside of Alaska. - Mr. Hodgson received reimbursement of relocation costs and, since March 2021, has received HDSI taxable benefits.